Strictly Constrained Generative Modeling via Split Augmented Langevin Sampling: Problem formulation of constrained Langevin sampling

+This algorithm, and its extension to diffusion models, enjoy strong theoretical guarantees when $\C$ is convex and $p$ is log-concave~\citep{bubeck2015finite}.
+However, with non-convex constraints, repeated projection can trap the dynamics in small feasible regions, biasing exploration~\citep{barber2018gradient, ahn2021efficient}.
+This motivates the need for sampling methods that enforce constraints more gradually. \end{example} \begin{example}[Soft penalty methods] Constraints can also be enforced softly by adding a differentiable cost $c(x)\geq 0$ to the potential, penalizing samples far from~$\C$, with a tunable coefficient~$\lambda \in \R$:

+This corresponds to guidance in diffusion models~\citep{ho2022classifier,huang2024constrained}.
+The cost function~$c(x)$ corresponds to a negative log-likelihood centered on the constraint set.
+Such methods encourage constraint satisfaction but do not guarantee it, as violations are only smoothly~penalized. \end{example}

-\paragraph{Algorithm evaluation} Evaluating the performance of constrained sampling algorithms is challenging, as~$\pc$ is generally intractable.
-In practice, we rely on two key performance criteria: constraint violation and bias.
-First, since strict constraint satisfaction is often critical in physical applications, a crucial metric is constraint violation.
-It measures how far generated samples deviate from the constraint set~$\mathcal{C}$, for example, via a distance function or a residual.
-Second, even when samples lie within~$\mathcal{C}$, they must accurately follow the conditional distribution~$p_{\mathcal{C}}$.
-While direct evaluation is usually infeasible, one can assess the sampling bias by comparing empirical statistics of the samples to known or estimated quantities under~$p_{\mathcal{C}}$.
+\paragraph{Evaluation} Assessing the performance of constrained sampling algorithms is difficult as~$\pc$ is generally intractable.
+In practice, we rely on three key performance criteria: constraint violation, sampling bias, and computational cost.
+Constraint violation measures the deviation of samples from~$\C$.
+Even when samples lie within~$\C$, they must accurately follow the conditional distribution~$p_{\C}$ without bias; this is typically quantified by comparing sample statistics to known or approximated quantities under~$\pc$.
+Finally, the computational cost is evaluated based on the number of function evaluations or total runtime required to generate valid samples.